NHOrus/srwq-compilation/episode-02.md

 Ibis looks crestfallen as Irm climbs into the Assault Lander, but perks up when Russel offers her the Red Gespenst.
 You head over to the Randgrith, where Latooni is offloading the extra missiles and ammo for safe keeping.

-"I...er...I'm sorry I broke your face earlier."
+"I... er...
+I'm sorry I broke your face earlier."
 "I'm a full graduate of the School.
 A black eye isn't going to impair me in any noticeable way."
 "Still, it was cruel of me to do it.
 You were only right, I wasn't trained as well as you.
 You have so many assets that I don't have..."